jrwalk/jrwalk.github.io/_posts/2021-11-01-recommender-part-1.md

 Note that we actually output two matrices here: while both correspond in size to our matrix $$R$$ (that is, it's $$n_{users} \times n_{items}$$), `interactions` stores only binary on/off states for each interaction $$r_{ij}$$, while `weights` stores a weight of the corresponding interaction, which can be either explicitly supplied to `build_interactions` or computed from repeated `(user_id, movie_id)` interactions.
 To recover the matrix $$R$$ with numerical ratings (e.g., when we care about numerical score, or want to use repeated interaction to indicate stronger preference), we simply multiply the two matrices element-wise.
-In this case, we actually only care about the binary state, so we can safely discard the `weights` matrix.
+In this case, we actually only care about the binary state (and each user only rates a given movie once), so we can safely discard the `weights` matrix.
 Examining the interactions matrix, we see

 ```python